cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 It means that all the bytecode in the application and their dependencies that can be called at runtime **must be known at build time** (observed and analyzed), i.e., when the `native-image` tool in GraalVM is building the standalone executable.

 Consequently, dynamic language capabilities such as Java Native Interface (JNI), Java Reflection, Dynamic Proxy objects (`java.lang.reflect.Proxy`), or classpath resources (`Class.getResource`) are not supported.

+> “The closed-world constraint imposes strict limits on Java’s natural dynamism, particularly on the run-time reflection and class-loading features upon which so many existing Java libraries and frameworks depend.
+Not all applications are well suited to this constraint, and not all developers are willing to live with it.
+>
+> So rather than adopt the closed-world constraint at the start, I propose that we instead pursue a gradual, incremental approach.
+>
+> We will explore a spectrum of constraints, weaker than the closed-world constraint, and discover what optimizations they enable.
+The resulting optimizations will almost certainly be weaker than those enabled by the closed-world constraint.
+Because the constraints are weaker, however, the optimizations will likely be applicable to a broader range of existing code — thus they will be more useful to more developers.
+>
+> We will work incrementally along this spectrum of constraints, starting small and simple so that we can develop a firm understanding of the changes required to the Java Platform Specification.
+Along the way we will strive, of course, to preserve Java’s core values of readability, compatibility, and generality.
+> We will lean heavily on existing components of the JDK including the HotSpot JVM, the C2 compiler, application class-data sharing (CDS), and the `jlink` linking tool.
+>
+> In the long run we will likely embrace the full closed-world constraint in order to produce fully-static images.
+Between now and then, however, we will develop and deliver incremental improvements which developers can use sooner rather than later.” -- [Project Leyden: Beginnings](https://openjdk.java.net/projects/leyden/notes/01-beginnings) (by Oracle)

 To overcome this limitation, GraalVM provides a [Tracing Agent](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/) that tracks all usages of dynamic features of execution on a regular Java VM.
 During execution, the agent interfaces with the JVM and intercepts all calls that look up classes, methods, fields, resources, or request proxy accesses.